2010 Swedish general election: Reactions

 On the day after the election, rallies against the Sweden Democrats took place in a number of Swedish cities.
 Reports indicated that 10,000 people were estimated to have marched in Stockholm under banners reading "We are ashamed", "No racists in Parliament", and "Refugees – welcome!".
 In Gothenburg, 5,000 people took part in a "sorrow march against racism", and 2,000 people marched in Malmö.
-Support for the Sweden Democrats was strongest in the southernmost province Scania, where the party received about 10% percent of the vote, and in the neighbouring province Blekinge, where they received 9.8 percent; the foreign media quoted "some people" from further north of the country as calling for Scania to be handed back to Denmark, where the Danish People's Party were seen as an inspiration for the SD.
+Support for the Sweden Democrats was strongest in the southernmost province Scania, where the party received about 10% of the vote, and in the neighbouring province Blekinge, where they received 9.8%.

 Liberal evening tabloid Expressen wrote in an editorial "The banner of tolerance has been hauled down and the forces of darkness have finally also taken the Swedish democracy as hostage.
 It's a day of sorrow."
 Liberal conservative morning newspaper Svenska Dagbladet said "[It is] time for the Swedes to get themselves a new national self-image [as the election] created a new picture of Sweden".

 Analysis

-"While it's hard to say that Sweden has woken up to a new self-image, one can say that this is more like a normal European situation and is similar to other western European countries with a proportional election system, where a populist right-wing party has seats in parliament.
-It's the party that is the least liked among other voters, so it is not surprising that people have reacted with dismay".
-Carl Dahlstroem, professor of politics at Gothenburg University.

 The election was a landmark for its impact on the Social Democrats, which had been in government for 65 of the last 78 years and who had never lost two consecutive elections.
 This was their worst result since universal suffrage in 1921.
 Swedish political scientist Stig-Björn Ljunggren said "The Social Democrats no longer symbolise the Swedish model.
 They've lost their magic."
 The Dagens Nyheter postulated that electoral failure was based on internal factors, such that the Social Democrats failed to win over the middle class and had completely lost touch with their original vision, which had made them a dominant political party.